 At times, there may be a similar notification following this that indicates Circle Go is still inactive on that device.
 Here's how to understand this better.

 Circle Go is built to be smart about where and how you connect to the Internet, so the Circle Go system is constantly checking on the whether a Go-enabled device is getting online over a "safe" Internet connection or not.

-With few exceptions, these notifications are sent because the Circle Go VPN has been disabled on the device Circle Go is trying to manage.
-There are a number of reasons why someone may turn off the Circle Go VPN—both legitimate and less-than-legitimate—so Circle Home will send this notification to let you know what is going on and give you an opportunity to have a conversation within the family about the Circle Go experience overall.
+With few exceptions, these notifications are sent because the Circle Go connection has been disabled on the device Circle Go is trying to manage.
+There are a number of reasons why someone may turn off Circle Go —both legitimate and less-than-legitimate—so Circle Home will send this notification to let you know what is going on and give you an opportunity to have a conversation within the family about the Circle Go experience overall.

-Note: There are rare circumstances where the Circle Go VPN may not connect in a timely manner when switching network or data connections.
+Note: There are rare circumstances where the Circle Go connection may not connect in a timely manner when switching network or data connections.
 If this occurs and remains disconnected for over an hour you may get a notification that the device needs attention.
-This does not mean the Circle Go VPN or MDM was intentionally removed.
-Check to make sure the VPN/MDM profile are still installed correctly (see here for more on iOS) or that the device administrator is still checking for MyCircle (see here for more on Android).
+This does not mean the Circle Go connection or MDM was intentionally removed.
+Check to make sure Circle Go connection and MDM profile are still installed correctly (see here for more on iOS) or that the device administrator is still checking for MyCircle (see here for more on Android).

 How to address this notification